cyberbotics/webots/scripts/preferences_cleaner/README.md

 # Webots Preferences Cleaner

-The present script helps in removing the Webots preferences from your system.
+The present script helps to remove the Webots preferences from your system.

 ## Requirements